AmarisAI/incubator-superset/docs/druid.rst

 Aggregations
 ------------

-Common aggregations, or Druid metrics can be defined and used in Superset.
+Common aggregations, or Druid metrics can be defined and used in Amarisset.
 The first and simpler use case is to use the checkbox matrix expose in your datasource's edit view (``Sources -> Druid Datasources -> [your datasource] -> Edit -> [tab] List Druid Column``).